Bipolar Depression vs. “Regular” Depression: What’s the Difference?

 Studies have found that combining mood stabilizers with targeted psychotherapy is more effective in reducing relapse than medication alone.

-Correct diagnosis is so important because treatment for major depressive disorder can make bipolar symptoms worse if the bipolar component is missed.
+Getting a correct diagnosis from a licensed therapist or psychiatrist is so important because treatment for major depressive disorder can make bipolar symptoms worse if the bipolar component is missed.
 It can cause rapid cycling or mania.

 4. Course of Illness and Functioning